Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 All the 3ds systems can have this homebrew port with a hacked devices.
 But it's at you to search for how to hacked your 3ds system.
-The entire team behind PrBOOMplus-ENHANCED is not responsible if you break your devices.
+The entire team behind PrBoom-Plus-Enhanced is not responsible if you break your devices.

 ## -Game features :

-So first of all, features will be enabled or disabled depending on the device you are using.
+So first of all, some features will be enabled or disabled depending on the device you are using.
-example: on a Nintendo 3DS you can use the boutons on touch screen, on PC it's useless to have this feature.
+example: on a Nintendo 3DS you can use the boutons on touch screen, on PC it's useless to have this feature, you have the idea ;).

-Keep in mind PrBoom-plus-ENHANCED is big of DSDA Doom and others cool features imported or recoded from others cool source ports.
-An others ideas
+Keep in mind PrBoom-plus-Enhanced is big and inspired of DSDA Doom and others cool features imported or recoded from others cool source ports.
+An others ideas.

 #### Main features :

+In game :

+BOTTOMSCREEN/TOUCHSCREEN/DUALSCREEN :

+-On the bottom screen you are able to use 8 virtuals buttons as shortcuts.
+-Use the touchscreen as a virtual mouse.
+-Use the touchscreen as virtual keyboard.
+-Use the bottomscreen to show the map at the same time you play the game.
+-Use the bottomscreen to show the doomguy HUD.
+-Use the bottomscreen to show the coordinates of doomguy.
+Buttons to show the map, to show the keyboard, to show the mouse.

+KEY MAPPING :
+-In game, working key mapping or using the text editor built-in the launcher you are able to modify and use multiples configurations files.

+SCREENSHOTS :
+-Working screenshots in a special folder in the disk/sdcard.

+POTATO MODE : A feature taken from FastDoom DOS.
+-For ultra Low Resolution usefull when you use ressourcefull wads.

+Launcher :

+LAUNCHER : Based on Doom-it and ZDL
+-A gui with ease to use, for managing and launch your wads and dehackeds and launch them. (multiples wads and dehackeds at the same time)
+A box to customs small arguments to launch demos etc.
+Launch custom online game with gui to enter port and ip address and thing related to servers.
+In this launcher you can  modify your text file with text editor built-in.

 ## -Installation process :
 %%for now no more details beacuse you know it's like every homebrews on 3ds i will explain that later:)%%